cofl/Cofl.OSDManagement/docs/en-US/Invoke-ReimageComputer.md

 Accept wildcard characters: False
 ```

-### -MoveADComputer
+### -CreateADComputerIfMissing
-If a computer is not the OU (default in the module private data), move it there.
+If a computer object does not exist in ActiveDirectory, create it.

 ```yaml
 Type: SwitchParameter